adamdjbrett/Moon/about/index.md

 Currently he is the social media coordinator for NABPR and the webmaster for the department of religion.

 ## Areas of interest
-* Minimal, you can focus on your content
-* Responsive
-* Disqus integration
-* Syntax highlighting
+* American Religion/American Religious History
+* Critical Theories of Religion
-* Optional post image
+* Fundamentalism
+* Gender and Sexuality Studies
+* Religion, Media, and Technology
-* Social icons
+* Graphic Novels
-* Page for sharing projects
-* Optional background image
-* Simple navigation menu
-* MathJax support
+* Science-fiction/Speculative-Fiction

 ## Preview